kinoraw/kinoraw_tools/README.md

 Same as above, but also move forward all strips after current frame.

-#### Slide Grab
+#### Slip

-Same as above, interactive mode.
+Alter in and out points of a strip but not its duration.
+Only available when a the type of active strip is Movie, Scene or Meta.
+Click 'Input...' to choose the amount of sliding desired.
+The start and end frame of active strip will be moved, but its length and position will remain unchanged.

+Interactive mode.
 Move mouse cursor along X axis to jog.
 To exit, click left or right mouse button or hit ESC.

 ![kinoraw addon](/imgs/extra3.png?raw=true "kinoraw addon")